Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Background and Related Work

 \subsection{Vulnerability Disclosure and Notification}

-Vulnerability disclosure, especially coordinated vulnerability disclosure, has been an accepted practice in security research for years.
+Vulnerability disclosure, especially coordinated vulnerability disclosure, has been an accepted best practice in security research for years.
 There have been numerous publications and even standards published on this process~\cite{oecd_product_2021}.
 However, notifying users with vulnerable systems has usually not been seen as a separate practice, but can come with challenges of its own.
 The difference between the two processes is illustrated in Figure~\ref{fig:VD-ND}.

 In \textit{vulnerability disclosure}, a finder discovers a new vulnerability and aims to share this with the vendor.
 The role of the finder in the following content includes both the responsibilities of identifying a vulnerability and informing the responsible parties~\cite{first_guideline_2020}.
-Once the disclosure process has started, the vulnerability will usually be revealed for the first time.
+Once the disclosure process has started, the vulnerability is usually revealed for the first time.
 The finder and vendor(s) discuss the finding with or without a coordinator's support.
 Subsequently, the vendor works on a mitigation.
-Vulnerability disclosure needs trusted channels and message details to minimise disclosure leaks to unwanted receivers.
-The finder may also need to expect extra steps to communicate with the stakeholder on whether or not and how to disclose the new vulnerabilities to the public, based on the disclosure policy and legal agreement on both ends.
+Vulnerability disclosure requires trusted channels and detailed message information to minimise disclosure leaks to unintended recipients.
+The finder may need to expect extra steps to communicate with the stakeholder on whether or not and how to disclose the vulnerabilities to the public, based on the disclosure policy and legal agreement on both ends.
 After some time, the vulnerability is made public, usually with a possible mitigation available.